AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-26-the-method-of-least-squares.md

 This is an overdetermined system because there are three equations but only two unknowns.
 Notice that the second and third equations are just scaled up ($$\times 2$$ and $$\times 3$$) versions of the first one.
 This means that they're all the same line, and thus there are infinitely many points of "intersection."

-{% include linkedHeading.html heading="How Do We Solve Overdetermined Systems?" level=2 %}
+## How Do We Solve Overdetermined Systems?

 So far, we've seen that we can't solve an overdetermined system in the traditional sense.
 So what do we do?
 Let's look at the general form of an overdetermined system $$Ax = b$$.
 As a matrix equation, it looks like this: